 The ability to meet the 8 second rule is substantially affected by mapping style.
 The more the user can relate the map to their surroundings, the quicker the interpretation process can begin.

 The ability to relate the map to one’s surroundings is why those drawn on an axonometric plane, commonly known as 3D, prove popular.
 Again this isn’t new; the Copperplate map engraved by Martin Van Valkenborgh circa 1556 alongside is thought to be the first printed map of London and is in this style.
-To put this date into perspective Queen Mary I was on the throne, known as the bloody queen not without good reason.
-It was she who had 17 year-old Lady Jane Grey, her cousin and queen for just nine days, beheaded and the Archbishop of Canterbury Thomas Cranmer burnt at the stake for ‘heresy’.
+You will notice on the map the men practising their longbow skills which then was compulsory.

-There are a number of styles of ‘3D’ mapping and some quite frankly look infantile, a map no matter what style, should be drawn with respect to an industry that has existed for hundreds of years.
-Silvermaze has that respect; the Sunday Independent Magazine nominated our London Mayfair map “the finest example of 21st century 3D mapping”.
+Whether a traditional ‘2D’ or ‘3D’ map, it should be drawn with respect to an industry that has existed for hundreds of years.
+Silvermaze in developing styles has always adhered to this principle, the Sunday Independent Magazine nominated our London Mayfair map “the finest example of 21st century 3D mapping”.
 It was one of the 150 maps selected to appear in Simon Foxell’s anthology Mapping London – Making Sense of the City that covered 600 years of London Mapping.